woblerr/authlog_exporter/README.md

 ./auth_exporter <flags>
 ```

 By default, metrics will be collecting from `/var/log/auth.log` and will be available at http://localhost:9090/metrics.
 This means that the user who runs `auth_exporter` should have read permission to file `/var/log/auth.log`.
-You can changed logfile location, port and endpoint by using the`-auth.log`, `-port` and `-endpoint` flags.
+You can changed logfile location, port and endpoint by using the`-auth.log`, `-prom.port` and `-prom.endpoint` flags.

 Available configuration flags: